hypercolor/typeorm-unit-testing/README.md

 # typeorm-unit-testing
-Code samples demonstrating a unit testing pattern for TypeORM
+Code samples demonstrating a unit testing pattern for TypeORM using tsyringe dependency injection.